-- Watch the result appear in the windows on both sides of the test card.
+- Watch the result appear in the windows on both sides of the card.

 How to understand the test result:

 Each window rapidly displays two red/pink lines.
 Now observe each panel as it develops.
-After three minutes all control and test lines will be visible.
+After three minutes all the (C) and (T) lines will be visible.

 - Each window has a letter (C) against it.
-The (C) or control line indicates the test for each drug has completed successfully.
+The (C) or control line indicates the analysis for each drug has completed successfully.

 - The (T) line against each window is called the test line; this tells the administrator the result for that particular drug.